- 1 IVAs in brief

 Although an IVA should not affect your banking facility, if your current account is held by a provider that you wish to include within an IVA they may be able to deduct money that is owed directly from your account – even if you cannot afford it.
 This is known as the right of set-off.

 Some debtors choose to open a new basic account before starting an IVA, as this can help them to keep some normality by receiving regular income and making usual everyday purchases.
-Keep in mind, however, that an IVA will be reflected in your credit history for a period of six years from the date it begins, and this may make it difficult to take out any further credit.
-For the same reason you may also find it harder to open a new current account, although nowadays many leading banks are willing to provide customers with basic banking facilities even if they do have an IVA
+Keep in mind, however, that it will be reflected in your credit history for a period of six years from the date it begins, and this may make it difficult to take out any further credit.
+For the same reason, you may also find it harder to open a new current account, although nowadays many leading banks are willing to provide customers with basic banking facilities even if they do have an IVA

-Final words – Is an IVA worth it?
+Is an IVA worth it?

 Although the above points might help you to make up your own mind about whether an IVA is worth it, a more appropriate question to ask might be “is an IVA right for me?”